Semrush and Search Console, pointed at the same rankings.

 Search Console knows what you really rank for.
 Semrush knows how hard the fight is and who else is in it.
 Patricia reads both and tells you which pages to push, not just which ones exist.

-@Pati which of Northwind's queries are close to page one and actually worth pushing?
+@Pati which of Orbit's queries are close to page one and actually worth pushing?
 Cross the Search Console positions with Semrush difficulty.

 Pulled 23 queries sitting in striking distance, positions 8 to 20 in Search Console.
-Filtered to the ones Semrush says are winnable at Northwind's Authority Score:
+Filtered to the ones Semrush says are winnable at Orbit's Authority Score:

 Start with the top three.
 What is holding each one back?